The Coalition for Women's Health Equity's

 Gender and Mental Health: How Bias Affects Women's Mental Health and Treatment*

-Moderator: Fran Hawthorne, Award-winning journalist, Huffington Post
+Moderator: Fran Hawthorne, Award-winning author and journalist

 Dr. Neelum Aggarwal, Co-leader, Rush Alzheimer's Disease Center Clincial Core; Associate Professor, Department of Neurological Sciences, Rush University Medical Center